Google bets customization will be Moto's X-factor

 | NEW YORK/SAN FRANCISCO

-The highly anticipated "Moto X" marks the cellphone maker's first flagship device since Google bought the company in 2012, and is its latest attempt to break into a smartphone market dominated by Apple Inc (AAPL.O) and Samsung Electronics (005930.KS).
+The highly anticipated "Moto X" marks the cellphone maker's first flagship device since Google bought the company in 2012, and is its latest attempt to break into a smartphone market dominated by Apple Inc and Samsung Electronics.

 The phone's customization options are a novel touch which may appeal to fashionistas, analysts said.
 But some analysts questioned whether the Moto X offers the kind of technological breakthroughs that will vault Motorola back into the top rungs of the mobile rankings.